Odyssey (George Chapman translation)

 Homer's Odysses (Note: Full title: Homer's Odysses.
-Translated according to the Greeke.
-By George Chapman At Miki q^{d}) is an English translation of Homer's Odyssey by writer George Chapman.
+Translated according to y^{e} Greeke.
+By George Chapman / At Mihi q^{d} viuo detraxerit.
+Inuida Turba Post obitum duplici foenore reddet Honos) is an English translation of Homer's Odyssey by writer George Chapman.
 It was published around 1614 to 1615.
 It is widely known as the first complete translation of the poem into the English language.

 Chapman spent twenty-six years translating works traditionally attributed to Homer.
 His complete Iliad was released in 1611, written in rhyming fourteeners.
-For Odyssey, he changed the blank verse and dactylic hexameter of the original Homeric Greek to rhyming couplets of iambic pentameter, establishing a new standard for translations of Greek and Latin hexameter.
+For his Odyssey, he changed the blank verse and dactylic hexameter of the original Homeric Greek to rhyming couplets of iambic pentameter, establishing a new standard for translations of Greek and Latin hexameter.

 Chapman said he was inspired by the ghost of Homer.
 His translation is discussed within the historical context of the Elizabethan era and is seen to characterise Odysseus as a Christian hero.

 Background

 George Chapman worked on translations of several works traditionally attributed to Homer—the Iliad, the Odyssey, the Homeric Hymns and the Batrachomyomachia—for twenty-six years from 1598 to 1624.
 He was the first person to translate the Homeric Hymns into English.
 Chapman said he was visited and inspired by the ghost of Homer.
 According to critic George de Lord, Chapman believed he had "unique insight" into the poet.
 The translation is dedicated to Robert Carr, 1st Earl of Somerset, Chapman's patron.

 Although Chapman composed his Iliad in rhyming fourteeners, he changed the metre to iambic pentameter for the Odyssey.
 He rejected translating word-for-word, describing it as "forced" and shameful, and added many phrases and sentiments not present in the original.
 He wrote that this, alongside close paraphrasing, was required to maintain the new metre, and expressed that some features of the English language—like its many monosyllabic words—made the project easier.
 He had previously used pentameter in a translation of the eighteenth book of the Iliad published under the title Achilles Shield.

 Renaissance scholar Jessica Wolfe states that the prefaces written by Chapman for his Iliad and Odyssey translations are generally described as "arrogant, defensive, and prone to pessimistic rants", echoing an earlier critique by Alexander Pope.
 He also expressed loathing for an "envious Windfucker" who spread rumours that Chapman based his translation on an existing Latin translation instead of the original Greek.
 (Note: These are referred to as vernacular translations by modern scholars.)
 Chapman did, in fact, draw extensively from earlier sources, chiefly a translation by Henri Spondanus, the annotations of Poliziano, and the work of French printer and translator Henri Estienne.